Haven’t logged into Camp Doc yet? Log in here.

 Screening, Testing and Positive Cases

-- We will conduct daily health screenings of campers and staff.
+- We will conduct health screenings of campers and staff when they arrive on site and daily throughout our programming.

 Travel to Canada